prebid/Prebid.js/modules/goldfishAdsRtdProvider.md

 gulp build --modules="rtdModule,goldfishAdsRtdProvider,appnexusBidAdapter,..."
 ```

-> Note that the global RTD module, `rtdModule`, is a prerequisite of the GoldfishAds RTD module.
+> Note that the global RTD module, `rtdModule`, is a prerequisite of the Goldfish Ads RTD module.

 ### Configuration

-Use `setConfig` to instruct Prebid.js to initialize the GoldfishAds RTD module, as specified below.
+Use `setConfig` to instruct Prebid.js to initialize the Goldfish Ads RTD module, as specified below.

 This module is configured as part of the `realTimeData.dataProviders`